 Replenish My Body

 And, of course, the next best thing you can do for your body is to rest.
 Sleep, sleep, and more sleep.
-Let your body recover from the intense run you’ve just been on.
+Let your body recover from the intense run you’ve been on for however long.

 Calm My Mind

-As with replenishing your body, resting is very important.
-This means not only sleep, but you also might want to rest your mind by “zoning out” with a marathon of your favorite TV shows or movies.
-“Thank God for streaming Netflix,” one addict told me.
-“I spent my entire Withdrawal watching hours and hours of Glee.”
+Along with replenishing your body with nutrition, replenish by resting your mind.
+This means not only sleep, but you also might want to calm your mind by “zoning out” with a marathon of your favorite TV shows or movies.
+“Thank God for Netflix,” one addict told me.
+“I spent my entire withdrawal watching Buffy Vampire Slayer.”

-Basically, you’re just trying to get through the next week or two without stressing your body and mind any more than they already are.
-In this detox phase of your recovery, you may be depressed and, most likely, highly emotional.
+Basically, you’re just trying to get through the next few weeks of withdrawal without stressing your body and mind any more than they already are.
 Your brain is desperately trying to heal right now.
-Try to give it a break and just zone out with something mindless from time to time.
+Try to give it a break and just zone out with something mindless for awhile.

-Here’s the blunt fact: shame is the great enemy of recovery, in both the short and long term.
+Here’s a blunt fact: Shame is the great enemy of recovery, in both the short and long term.

 Do Not Make Any Big Decisions